24-Hour Emergency Dentistry in Durham, NC

 - Dental trauma

-Dental emergencies often arise from trauma—and dental trauma can happen in the most unexpected places.
+Common dental emergencies often arise from trauma—and dental trauma can happen in the most unexpected places.
 Many injured teeth are nothing more than the casualties of sports games, afternoons at the park, or overcooked family dinners.
 We know that if you damage a tooth, regardless of when or where it happens, you want to get out of pain and back to your life as quickly as you can!

 If you experience these dental emergencies or any others like them, don’t hesitate to call us for an emergency dental appointment in Durham.